-Record, pass, draw is a fun activity to use to practice language after any type of input like a story, movie talk, picture talk, or newscast.
+Record, pass, draw is a fun activity for practicing language after any type of input, like a story, movie talk, picture talk, or newscast.
 Any type of input you give, this activity can work with.
 It is a minimal setup for the teacher, but it does take a bit of explaining the first few times you use it with students in the classroom.
 Most of the work for this activity, which feels more like a game of telephone on paper, is done by students.

 Since students are recording, this activity must be done with the use of a computer.